List all Files in a Folder in Excel Using Power Query

 If you have Excel 2010 for Windows or Excel 2013 for Windows, you will have to download the free Power Query Add-in from Microsoft.
 Go to your favorite search engine and type “Download Power Query” to find the current link.
 (Microsoft loves to change URLs every quarter and my awesome web guy hates when our links are out of date, so I am not even going to try to put a link here.)

-The video above will show you the complete steps, but here is the overview:
+The video below will show you the complete steps, but here is the overview:

 - Start from a blank worksheet

 - Data, Get Data, From File, From Folder

 - Browse to the folder

 - Open the filter dropdown on file type and remove anything that is not a PDF